pantheon-systems/quicksilver-pushback/README.md

 ![Quicksilver Pushback v2.x](https://img.shields.io/badge/Quicksilver_Pushback-v2.x-green.svg)  [![Terminus v2.x Compatible](https://img.shields.io/badge/terminus-v2.x-green.svg)](https://github.com/pantheon-systems/terminus-build-tools-plugin/tree/master)

 This Quicksilver project is used in conjunction with the various suite of [Terminus Build Tools](https://github.com/pantheon-systems/terminus-build-tools-plugin)-based example repositories to push any commits made on the Pantheon dashboard back to the original Git repository for the site.
+This allows developers (or other users) to work on the Pantheon dashboard in SFTP mode and commit their code, through Pantheon, back to the canonical upstream repository via a PR.

 ## Requirements